York Region Transit: Operations

 Transit services in York Region are divided into four divisions and are provided by private operators under contract.

 Viva BRT Division

 The bus rapid transit (BRT) division operates the six Viva Rapid Transit bus routes and uses the 196-bus garage near Leslie Street and 16th Avenue in Richmond Hill.
 In 2015, TOK Transit began a seven-year contract, replacing Veolia Transportation (Transdev) as operator.

 North Division

-The North division includes several bus routes in Newmarket, Aurora, King Township, East Gwillimbury and Georgina.
+The North Division includes several bus routes in Newmarket, Aurora, King Township, East Gwillimbury and Georgina.
 TOK Transit also operates this division and is under contract until April 30, 2021.

 Southeast Division

-The southeast division includes routes in Markham, Richmond Hill, and Stouffville.
+The Southeast Division includes routes in Markham, Richmond Hill, and Stouffville.
 It is operated by Miller Transit who are under contract until October 2023.

 Southwest Division

-Transdev Canada Inc. is under contract of this division until August 1, 2021.
+Transdev Canada is under contract of this division until August 1, 2021.

 Bus rapid transit

 In response to escalating congestion on the region's roads, York Region's transit plan included a provision for a bus rapid transit system along the Yonge Street and Highway 7 arterial corridors.
 This service, known as Viva, was launched in September 2005.